tatango/slate/source/index.html.md

 **Scope**: Includes data from all lists on the account

 **Customization**: No customization is available for this report.

+**Fields**:
+- `report_run_date`: The date when the report was generated.
+- `owner_account_id`: The Tatango account ID for the owner account of the organization.
+- `company_name`: The name of the company associated with the Tatango account.
+- `list_id`: The unique Tatango ID of the list from which the messages containing the clicks were sent.
+- `list_name`: The name of the list in Tatango.
+- `subscriber_id`: The unique identifier for each subscriber.
+- `phone_number`: The phone number of the subscriber.
+- `carrier`: The carrier for the subscriber's phone number.
+- `tags`: Any tags associated with the subscriber.
+- `status`: The current subscription status of the subscriber.
+- `subscribed_at`: The timestamp when the subscriber first joined the list.
+- `unsubscribed_at`: The timestamp when the subscriber unsubscribed from the list.
+- `cleaned_at`: The timestamp of when the subscriber was cleaned from the list.
+- `opt_in_method`: The method by which the subscriber joined the list.
+- `most_recent_opt_in`: The timestamp of the subscriber's most recent opt-in action.
+- `api_source`: The API source of the most recent opt-in.
+- `custom_fields`: Any custom fields configured in your Tatango list will be included as separate columns.
+The headers will reflect the merge tag defined when the custom fields were created.

 ## Delivery Methods